zama-ai/concrete-ml/docs/built-in-models/nearest-neighbors.md

 ## Quantization parameters

-The `KNeighborsClassifier` class quantizes the training dataset provided to `.fit` using the specified number of bits (`n_bits`).
+The `KNeighborsClassifier` class quantizes the training data-set provided to `.fit` using the specified number of bits (`n_bits`).
 To comply with [accumulator size constraints](../getting-started/concepts.md#model-accuracy-considerations-under-fhe-constraints), you must keep this value low.
 The model's accuracy will depend significantly on a well-chosen `n_bits` value and the dimensionality of the data.

 The `predict` method of the `KNeighborsClassifier` performs the following steps: